 Hidden Lake is bluer and sits at the base of Warrior I and II while Cirque Lake is almost completely surrounded by towers like Wolf’s Head and Shark’s Nose.

 Average time/nights: 2-3 days, 1-2 nights

-Stops along the way: Everything in the classic Cirque route plus Lizard Head Meadows and optional day hike to Bear Lake
+Stops along the way: Everything in the classic Cirque route plus Lizard Head Meadows and an optional day hike to Bear Lake

-Whether you basecamp at Big Sandy Lake or near Lonesome Lake, you have the option to head out to Lizard Head Meadows.
+Whether you base camp at Big Sandy Lake or near Lonesome Lake, you have the option to head out to Lizard Head Meadows.
 Though I haven’t been out there personally, this is where local mountain guides recommended that we camp over staying near Lonesome Lake.

-Lizard Head Meadows is a considered the mixed meadow and forested region where the Lizard Head Trail junction is.
+Lizard Head Meadows is considered the mixed meadow and forested region where the Lizard Head Trail junction is.
 About 1.7 miles east of the Lonesome Lake outlet (on a pretty flat trail) you’ll reach a junction where Lizard Head Trail heads north.
 This meadowy area around the trail junction and treeline marks the Lizard Head Meadows.

 From here, you get a great vantage point of Pingora and the Cirque plus pretty meadows.
 You can do day trips back into Cirque (about 3 miles each way to Cirque Lake) or to the nearby Bear Lake which is 2 miles roundtrip, but fairly steep.

-From Lizard Head Meadow it’s a 9.5 mile return trip to the opening.
+From Lizard Head Meadow it’s a 9.5-mile return trip to the opening.

 Fremont Loop to Texas Pass and Shadow Lake

 Average time/nights: 3-4 days, 2-3 nights